hikeventures/hikeventures.github.io/_posts/2014-03-04-best-fleece-jackets.markdown

 A fleece jacket can be also use as an outer shell if it's not raining but they are not windproof so you should also consider to get a [wind jacket](http://www.hikeventures.com/best-windjackets/ "Wind Jackets") when buying a fleece.
 Wind jackets are more breathable than rain jackets since they are not waterproof and you won't sweat that much in a wind jacket.
 In situations where you are not active (e.g. sitting in your camp or taking pictures) you should rather consider buying a [down jacket](http://www.hikeventures.com/best-down-jackets/ "Down Jackets").
 Down does not insulate if it gets wet but keeps you warmer than fleece when dry.

 ## Deals
+It's always a good idea to have a look on current deals on fleece jacket especially if you are on a budget.
+Here is a list of current deals on fleece jackets in the U.S.:
 <div class="row">
   <div class="col-sm-12">
 <center>